VariantSync/DiffDetective-Demo/INSTALL.md

 ### Gtk-Message: 00:08:30.171: Failed to load module "colorreload-gtk-module"

 This error can be savely ignore.
 The `colorreload-gtk-module` is used for theming and, hence, is not useful in this scenario.

+### error: experimental Nix feature 'nix-command' is disabled; add '--extra-experimental-features nix-command' to enable it

+You ran Nix flakes without having enabled it.
+Either enable it by adding the extra parameters to the call as indicated in the error message, or stick to the non-experimental nix commands as described above (recommended).